Story by: Sara Thompson on June 17, 2021

 Doctors use the results of your blood tests to get a better picture of your overall health and understand more about what’s going on inside.
 There are many things a blood test can show you — such as cholesterol or blood sugar levels.
 Reading results and communicating them to you can take a matter of hours, days or weeks.

 Lab personnel will usually call or send results directly to a provider’s office for review.
 If the provider has a lab on-site, some tests may be run there.
-Some labs will release your results to an online portal without a doctor’s review.
+Some labs will release your results to you through a secure online portal such as MyNortonChart without a doctor’s review.

 Results may be delayed if the sample is inadequate (not enough blood) or is contaminated, or if the blood cells were destroyed for some reason before reaching the lab.